JetBrains/Qodana/topics/qodana-yaml.md

 where `name` is the dependency name, `version` is the dependency version, and `licenses` is the list of redefined dependency licenses.

 In the example above, you 'tell' Qodana to detect CDDL-1.1, GPL-2.0-with-classpath-exception and no other licenses for jaxb-runtime (only 2.3.1).
-This is useful when a dependency is dual-licensed and you want to omit some license or when it's not possible to detect the license from the dependency sources correctly.
+This is useful when a dependency is dual-licensed, and you want to omit some license or when it's not possible to detect the license from the dependency sources correctly.

 ### Custom dependencies

-Currently, license audit with Qodana is possible only for JPS, Maven, Gradle, npm, yarn and composer projects.
+Currently, the license audit with Qodana is possible only for JPS, Maven, Gradle, npm, yarn and composer projects.
 If you want to include the dependency that should be mentioned in the report but is impossible to detect from the project sources, you can use `customDependencies` to specify it:

 ```yaml
 customDependencies: